SoftUni-Internal/interactive-content/EN/05-While-Loop/03-While-Or-For-Loop.md

 It is usually appropriate for loops in which the initialization and increment are single statements and logically related.

-It is more compact than `while` and it keeps the loop control statements together in one place.
+It is more compact than "**while**" and it keeps the loop control statements together in one place.

-But, there could be many **complex** problems where the number of iterations depends in these **situations** and can't be predicated beforehand.
+But, there could be many **complex** problems where the number of iterations depends on these **situations** and can not be predicted.

 That means we don't know in advance **how many times** to repeat a loop.

-In those situation it is better to use `while` loop.
+In those situation it is better to use "**while**" loop.
 ```js
 let command = input.shift();
 let number = Number(input.shift());